Improve CX with an Effective Customer-Focused Marketing Strategy

 Customer retention is also measurable.
 Every company seeks to keep its customers coming back again and again.
 Establishing the buying pattern is a critical component of gaining insight into what, where and how often customers are returning, if at all.
 Once the pattern is in place, it’s the company’s job to keep it going.
 Successful companies measure not only how many new customers they are attracting, but they also keep records on the existing ones – e.g., discounting those that churn or who no longer return to buy, cancel subscriptions or void their contracts.
 Are you measuring customer retention and targeting your customers accordingly?
 If not, try compiling a list of previous buyers who no longer purchase from you and offer an incentive for telling you why they left/encouraging them to return.

 Why is CX Important?

-Now more than ever, customers have a lot of buying leverage.
-There’s an endless number of companies selling similar products and services – meaning that the customer experience is your opportunity to stand out.
+The pandemic has made the customer experience more important than ever.
+There’s an endless number of companies selling similar products and services – meaning that the customer journey is your opportunity to stand out.
 Remember that shirt you had your eyes on – it was probably available from a dozen stores.
 When it came to buying, you most likely chose the one that offered a good experience – maybe a seamless online checkout process or discounts you received via email.
 Bottom line: customers aren’t only paying for the shirt; they’re paying for convenience and experience.
 It’s the experience that leads to increased customer retention.

 Top 6 Factors of an Effective Customer-Focused Marketing Strategy

 Implementing customer-focused marketing into your strategy ensures that current or potential customers enjoy the same positive experience no matter how or where they interact with a brand.
 Whether they’re in the research phase or already an existing customer, it is important to ensure that they can rely on the same positive experience with every interaction.